Click here for a quick link to the 2026 Summer competition site - to view fixtures, results and league tables.

 31. Any match which has commenced, but is abandoned due to weather or ground conditions, will stand (and be considered completed) if a certain number of rubbers have been played.
 With the remaining rubbers that have not completed to be considered drawn and any points shared.
 The number of rubbers played to meet this threshold will differ per competition and will be outlined within that section of the rules.
 This also applies when floodlights go off during a rubber.

 32. League competitions have a gap week, or several gap weeks, built into the schedule.
-When a match is postponed it must be rearranged on the system within 3 days, by the home team captain.
-These games must be rearranged to take place no later than during the next available gap week, ideally on the same day of the week as the original fixture.
-If this day of the week is already taken by another team at the club then another of the club’s team’s match day should be chosen instead, if available.
+When a match is postponed it must be rearranged on the system within 3 days, by the home team captain, who must inform the away captain within this time period.
+These games must be rearranged to take place no later than during the next available gap week, ideally on the same day of the week as the original fixture, however this is up to the discretion of the home team.
 Matches can be rearranged for an earlier date, outside of a gap week, if both teams agree.

 The only scenarios in which a gap week does not have to be used for a rearranged match is if: